 Did you like meeting all of the people in the shark world?
 Your book contains such a motley crew of characters, from conservationists to fishermen to tourboat captains.

-Well, marine biologists are the incredible combination of being geeky enough to be interesting to talk to, along with the adventure and athleticism.
+Well, marine biologists are this incredible combination of being geeky enough to be interesting to talk to, along with the adventure and athleticism.
 I loved hanging out with them.
-There's no real overarching theme to the people in the world, except the anyone dealing with sharks has a sense of adventure.
+There's no real overarching theme to the people in the world, except that anyone dealing with sharks has a sense of adventure.
 They are people who accept risk into their lives.